GNOME/gjs/CONTRIBUTING.md

 GJS was originally written in C, and the current state of the C++ code reflects that.
-Gradually, we want to move the code to a more idiomatic C++ style, using smart pointer classes such as `GjsAutoChar` to help avoid memory leaks.
+Gradually, we want to move the code to a more idiomatic C++ style, using smart pointer classes such as `Gjs::AutoChar` to help avoid memory leaks.
 Even farther in the future, we expect the Rust bindings for SpiderMonkey to mature as Mozilla's Servo browser engine progresses, and we may consider rewriting part or all of GJS in Rust.